Caroline (Ihlefeld) Gallagher ’20 | Psychology major

 My favorite thing to do on campus was attend sporting events to support classmates and friends.

-Where was your favorite place to study?
+Did you have a favorite place to study?

-What made you choose Saint Anselm College?
+What made you choose Saint Anselm?

-I chose Saint A's because when I stepped foot on campus for the first time, it felt like home.
+I chose Saint Anselm because when I stepped foot on campus for the first time, it felt like home.
 My instincts about it were 100% correct - it quickly became a home to me, and has brought me friends that are like family, and memories that will last a lifetime.

-Who was your favorite professor or mentor on campus?
+Did you have favorite professor or mentor on campus?